softboiler/copier-pipeline/docs/contributing.md

 ### Keep track of expected data types

-Pylance uses `pyright` to look for issues with the "types" of variables passing through code.
-But how does Pylance know what "type" a certain variable should be?
+`ty` looks for issues with the "types" of variables passing through code.
+But how does `ty` know what "type" a certain variable should be?
 We can use "type annotations" to tell it what type we *want* a variable to have.
 For instance the first parameter in the `do_something_fancy` function signature is `an_argument: int`, where `an_argument` is the name of that first argument, and `int` is the type that we *want* it to be.

-Python won't *guarantee* that `an_argument` is an `int`, but Pylance will warn us if we try to pass something else in.
+Python won't *guarantee* that `an_argument` is an `int`, but `ty` will warn us if we try to pass something else in.
 Try passing a non-integer to `do_something_fancy`.
 This is useful for catching bugs early, and for documenting our code.
 We also see from the `-> float` annotation that `do_something_fancy` should return a `float`.

-We can even "reveal" the expected types of things by holding down the `Ctrl+Alt` keys.
+We also use Pylance, a different type checker, but we don't use it's type checking features rather its language server and refactoring features.
+We can use Pylance to "reveal" the expected types of things by holding down the `Ctrl+Alt` keys.
 We can see a ghostly `: float` appear next to the `result` variable in the `main()` function body.
-This tells us that Pylance has inferred `result` to be a floating point number.
+This tells us that `ty` has inferred `result` to be a floating point number.

 You can interact with Pylance underlines much in the same way as you do with Ruff, the lightbulb or `Ctrl+.` will let you interact with them.